jonnybergdahl/HomeAssistant_Growcube_Integration/README.md

 ## Controls

 There are controls to let you manually water a plant.
+Thee will activate the pump for 5 seconds for a given outlet.

 ![controls1.png](https://raw.githubusercontent.com/jonnybergdahl/HomeAssistant_Growcube_Integration/main/images/controls1.png)